Why exit planning feels uncomfortable — and why you need it anyway

 How property valuation works in a buyout

 Independent appraisal: A licensed appraiser values the property.
-Clean and objective, but appraisers can vary significantly in their assessments.
-Some agreements specify an average of two independent appraisals to reduce this variance.
+Clean and objective, but appraisers can vary.
+Some agreements specify the average of two appraisals.

-Agreed formula: Parties agree in advance to use a formula — for example, the most recent council assessment adjusted by an index, or the average of three estate agent valuations.
-Faster and cheaper than a formal appraisal but potentially less accurate.
+Agreed formula: Parties agree in advance to use a formula — such as the average of three estate agent valuations.
+Faster and cheaper but potentially less accurate.

-Market listing: The property is listed on the open market and the sale price determines the value.
+Market listing: The property is listed and the sale price determines the value.
 Most accurate but only works if both parties agree to sell.
-Doesn't help if one party wants to stay.

 Funding a buyout